Leonetienne/GCrypt/GCryptCLI/readme.md

 --encrypt   -e   VOID   incompatibilities=[--decrypt, --hash]   Use the encryption module.

 --generate-key   VOID   incompatibilities=[--encrypt, --decrypt, --hash]   Use the key generation module.
 Will generate a random key based on hardware events, output it, and exit.

+--ofile   -o   STRING   incompatibilities=[--ostdout, --hash]   Write output in this file.

+--key   -k   STRING   incompatibilities=[--keyfile, --keyask, --hash]   Use this value as a password to extrapolate the encryption key.
+WARNING: Arguments may be logged by the system!

+--keyask   -ka   VOID   incompatibilities=[--key, --keyfile, --hash]   Read the encryption key from stdin.

+--no-newline   VOID   Don't postfix stdout output with a newline

+--decrypt   -d   VOID   incompatibilities=[--encrypt, --hash, --generate-key]   Use decryption module.

 --hash   -h   VOID   incompatibilities=[--encrypt, --decrypt, --generate-key]   Use the GHash hash module to calculate a hashsum.